AbdulHadi806/AI-Advance-Notes/machine-learning/algorithms.md

 ## Classifiers

+### Multilabel classification

+Multilabel classification is the type of classification in which we need to predict more than one class for example an image where you need to predict people.
+The image has 2 people and we need to predict there names(data of those people have already been provided) then what the model will do is that it will have to predict 2 classes for example, Ali and Ahmed.
+Let's say now we want to check if Ali, Ahmed and let's say Sam is in the picture, our model will say [1,1,0] meaning [1=ali, 2=ahmed, 3=sam]

 ### Decision Tree Classifier

-A decision tree takes the best feature and creates decision node based on that feature.
-Than the data is split into two branches based on whether the samples satisfy the condition of that feature or not .
-Decision tree has low Bias and High Variance.
+A decision tree takes the best feature and creates a decision node based on that feature.
+Then the data is split into two branches based on whether the samples satisfy the condition of that feature or not.
+The decision tree has low Bias and High Variance.

 **Low Bias** Model is trained well on the training dataset.
 Training gives fewer errors.

 **High Variance** When the model is given new data than it may give larger errors.

-#### Recommanded theoretical Notes by sequence
+#### Recommended theoretical Notes by sequence

 [1) Decision Tree](https://github.com/krishnaik06/Machine-Learning-Algorithms-Materials/blob/main/decision%20tree.pdf)